tbicr/django-pg-zero-downtime-migrations/README.md

 3. queries per second + execution time and connections pool - if you too many queries to table and this queries take long time then this queries can just take all available connections to database until wait for release lock, so look like you need different optimizations there: run migrations when load minimal, decrease queries count and execution time, split you data.
 4. too many operations in one transaction - you have issues in all previous points for one operation so if you have many operations in one transaction then you have more chances to get this issues, so you should avoid many operations in one transactions (or event don't run it in transactions at all but you should be more careful when some operation will fail).

-## Dealing with timeouts
+### Dealing with timeouts

 Postgres has two settings to dealing with `waiting time` and `operation time` presented in diagram: `lock_timeout` and `statement_timeout`.

-`SET lock_timeout TO '2s'` allow you to avoid downtime when you have long running query/transaction before run migration.
+`SET lock_timeout TO '2s'` allow you to avoid downtime when you have long running query/transaction before run migration (https://www.postgresql.org/docs/current/static/runtime-config-client.html#GUC-LOCK-TIMEOUT).

-`SET statement_timeout TO '2s'` allow you to avoid downtime when you have long running migration query.
+`SET statement_timeout TO '2s'` allow you to avoid downtime when you have long running migration query (https://www.postgresql.org/docs/current/static/runtime-config-client.html#GUC-STATEMENT-TIMEOUT).

-## Django migrations hacks
+### Django migrations hacks

 Any schema changes can be processed with creation of new table and copy data to it, so just mark unsafe operations that don't have another safe way without downtime as `NO`.